punitarani/notes/Distributed Software Development/1 Basics.md

 - This is a more balanced approach allowing for better performance.
 - It is also simpler to maintain and scale.

+## Four-Tiered Architecture

+4. Service Repository Layer
+    - Handles the communication between the Application Processing Layer and the Data Management Layer.